akirak/react-spa-template/README.md

 # Template for Toy React SPA Applications

+**Deprecation notice: This template was created in mid-2022.
+In 2023, I would use Vite, so I won't maintain this repository any more**.

 This is a boilerplate for single page applications (SPAs) with React.
 It lets you get started with developing a React SPA quickly without manual configuration of linters, Jest, Git hooks, etc.